-'''

 My user.action file. <fred@example.com>

 As aliases are local to the actions file that they are defined in, you can't use the ones from default.action, unless you repeat them

 here:

 '''

-'''

 Aliases are local to the file they are defined in.

 (Re-)define aliases for this file:

 {{alias}}

 These aliases just save typing later, and the alias names should

 be self explanatory.

 +crunch-all-cookies = +crunch-incoming-cookies +crunch-outgoing-cookies

 -crunch-all-cookies = -crunch-incoming-cookies -crunch-outgoing-cookies

-allow-all-cookies = crunch-all-cookies crunch outgoing
+allow-all-cookies = -crunch-all-cookies -session-cookies-only

 allow-popups = -filter{all-popups} -kill-popups

 +block-as-image = +block +handle-as-image

--block-as-image = -block

 +block-as-image

+= -block

 -block-as-image

 These aliases define combinations of actions that are useful for

 certain types of sites:

 fragile

 = -block -crunch-all-cookies -filter -fast-redirects -hide-referrer -kill-popups

+= -crunch-all-cookies allow-popups

 shop

-= -crunch-all-cookies allow-popups

 Allow ads for selected useful free sites:

 allow-ads = -block -filter{banners-by-size} -filter{banners-by-link}

 Alias for specific file types that are text, but might have conflicting

 MIME types.
 We want the browser to force these to be text documents.

+handle-as-text = -filter +-content-type-overwrite{text/plain} +-force-text-mode -hide-content-disposition

+Say you have accounts on some sites that you visit regularly, and you don't want to have to log in manually each time.
+So you'd like to

 '''

-handle-as-text = -filter +-content-type-overwrite{text/plain} +-force-text-mode -hide-content-disposition